 You can do all that at this destination resort and spa—take it easy or push your physical limits.

 Red Mountain Resort—Journey to Healthy Living

-Given the choices, I selected a relatively gentle schedule of activities—the aerobic drumming class, a MELT yoga class, a healthy lunch in the resort’s Canyon Breeze Restaurant, that workshop on posture alignment and a massage in Red Mountain Resort’s Sagestone Spa and Salon.
+Given the choices, I selected a relatively gentle schedule of activities—the aerobic drumming class, a MELT yoga class, healthy lunch in the resort’s Canyon Breeze Restaurant, that workshop on posture alignment, and a massage in Red Mountain Resort’s Sagestone Spa and Salon.